|

 I decided instead of a designer bag to buy myself The Wing.

-dc the wingFor those who haven't heard of it, The Wing is a female-only club and coworking space.
+For those who haven't heard of it, The Wing is a female-only club and coworking space.
 The first location of The Wing opened in NYC two years ago, and this week they opened up down here in DC, Georgetown to be specific.
 The Wing believes that the act of coming together as women creates new opportunities, ideas and conversations that will lead to greater mobility and prosperity for womankind.
 I love this and want to support such an endeavor.
-On top of that… I'm finding I get distracted working from home.
+On top of thatโ€ฆ I'm finding I get distracted working from home.
 I was looking to join a coworking space but wanted it to also be a way to network, socialize, and meet fellow creatives.

-the wing location dcThe Wing is literally a block from my sister's office, so I can ride into work with her.
-Also, being located in Georgetown, it makes it easy then to head to client meetings during the day and blogger events in the evening (trying to get to Georgetown from the Maryland suburbs in rush hour is torture… two-hour torture).
+The Wing is a block from my sister's office, so I can ride into work with her.
+Also, being located in Georgetown, it makes it easy to head to client meetings during the day and blogger events in the evening (trying to get to Georgetown from the Maryland suburbs in rush hour is tortureโ€ฆ two-hour torture).
 I plan to go a couple times a week, while still working from home half the time.
 I can bring up to four guests at a time.

 With my sister, I bumped into my friends Prerana and Tanvi, the opening night pamphlet.

-The party to celebrate the opening was this past Tuesday, I took my sister as my date.
-My Uber ride to Georgetown was surprisingly quick and I got there 15 minutes early.
-Good thing, as there was already about 20 women in line.
-By time they opened the doors, the line reached the end of the block.
-The Wing said 1,200 women attended that evening.
-Think about that… a room of 1,200 women.
-Only women (okay there was one male photographer but everyone else identified as female).
+Think about thatโ€ฆ a room of 1,200 women.
+Only women (okay, there was one male photographer, but everyone else identified as female).
 1,200 DC-based creative, professional, badass, powerful women in one space.
-All of us were excited, so many were open and smiling and wanting to connect.
-I was so in awe I hardly got any photos and only shared a bit on InstaStories.
-All of the photos in this post except the ones directly above are via The Wing.
+All of us were excited, so many were open and smiling and wanting to connect. ย I was so in awe, I hardly got any photos and only shared a bit on InstaStories. ย All of the photos in this post, except the ones directly above, are via The Wing.

-the wing dc library the wing dc beauty roomThe space is utterly gorgeous and well-appointed.
-There's showers with toiltries, grooming areas with hair appliances and products, a restaurant, private cubicles for calls and conference rooms for meetings.
-There's a library (organized by color just like my living room) that is all books focused on or written by women, the largest library of any Wing locations.
-And the staff is so welcoming, friendly, and wanting you to feel at home.
+The space is utterly gorgeous and well-appointed.
+There are showers with toiletries, grooming areas with hair appliances and products, a restaurant, private cubicles for calls, and conference rooms for meetings.
+There's a library (organized by color just like my living room) that is all books focused on or written by women, the most extensive library of any Wing locations.
+The staff is also very welcoming, friendly, and wants you to feel at home.

-the wing dcThe Wing is a coworking space, but it also has so many events.
-Live viewing of the White House Correspondents Dinner, classes in meditation, happy hours, conversations with inspiring women (Hillary Clinton was recently a guest at the Wing NYC and they're hostng Kirsten Gillibrand and Diane Feinstein later this month), panels of authors, actors, artists, and more.
-All of these are free to members and members can bring up to two guests.
+The Wing is a coworking space, but it also has so many events.
+Live viewing of the White House Correspondents Dinner, classes in meditation, happy hours, conversations with inspiring women (Hillary Clinton was recently a guest at the Wing NYC and they're hosting Kirsten Gillibrand and Diane Feinstein later this month), panels of authors, actors, artists, and more.
+All of these are free to members, and members can bring up to two guests.

-dc location the wing libraryI'm excited about this change to my everyday, and look forward to meeting the strong women of the DC area.
-If you're a member of The Wing (I met a couple of you Tuesday which was AWESOME), reach out and I'd love to meet up!
+I'm excited about this change to my everyday life, and look forward to meeting the strong women of the DC area.
+If you're a member of The Wing (I met a couple of you Tuesday, which was AWESOME), reach out and I'd love to meet up!

 A woman with curly hair wearing a plaid blazer holds a green fur coat over her shoulder on a city street.